-What Are USM and STM Lenses?
+What Are the Differences Between USM vs STM Lenses?

 When you see USM or STM on a Canon lens, it identifies the type of autofocus system the lens uses.
 USM stands for Ultrasonic Motor.
 And STM stands for Stepping Motor.
 STM and USM lenses function in different ways.

 Both of them deliver excellent results as you’d expect from Canon.
 But they take different routes to get there.
 The differing functionality means photographers favor USM or STM lenses for different projects.
 And there’s also a difference in price between the two lens types.

 If you see a Canon lens without USM or STM, it has a direct drive (DC) motor.
 This is the more traditional motor used for autofocus in Canon lenses.
 This motor is found in older or more budget-friendly lenses.
 It’s still a good system.
 But you don’t get the benefits of the newer STM or USM lenses.

 USM stands for Ultrasonic Motor.
 And a USM lens uses an ultrasonic motor to power the autofocus.
 USM lenses have become the most common in Canon’s lens catalog.
 You’ll see the majority of their newer EF-mount lenses are Canon USM lenses.

 A USM lens uses energy from ultrasonic vibrations to rotate the focus ring in the lens.
 And it can harness this power quickly and efficiently for a faster focus speed.
 While USM lenses are more expensive, there is a marked improvement from DC motor lenses.
 USM autofocus systems are quicker to focus.
 And while not silent, they are quieter than DC lenses.